 Plant Profiles – Cal-IPC’s Plant Profiles are the one-stop source for management information on any particular invasive plant listed in our Inventory.
 Profiles reference information from the sources below, as well as newsletter articles and Symposium proceedings.

-Watchlist and Invasive Plant Alerts – Early detection is critical to stopping new invasive plants.
-The Watchlist and Invasive Plant Alerts help land managers spot any new infestations by describing possible new invaders or known invasives that appear to be on the increase.
+Pending Assessment List and Invasive Plant Alerts – Early detection is critical to stopping new invasive plants.
+The Pending Assessment List and Invasive Plant Alerts help land managers spot any new infestations by describing possible new invaders or known invasives that appear to be on the increase.
 Alerts come from annual reports at the Symposium, as well as special reports on particular weeds.

 Invasive Plants of California’s Wildlands — This book provides specific information about the biology and control of 78 nonnative plant species that are listed in Cal-IPC’s 1999 Inventory as being of greatest ecological concern in California.
 The full text of this book is also available online.